-- · Go to Read Groups Information to look at the number of Successful and Failed communications, to quickly identify the communication blocks. - If you have systematic errors in all blocks or status codes with negative values, typically it means you cannot access the remote device.
-Verify if the node address is correct. - If you have a block with systematic errors, verify the tags and addresses connected with that block.
-Use the Trace Window with Device information to collect information about those communication errors. - For some protocols, such as OPC, the Discarded items will show the wrong addresses in the configuration.
+- Go to Read Groups Information to look at the number of Successful and Failed communications and to quickly identify the communication blocks - If you have systematic errors in every block or status code that has a negative value, it means you cannot access the remote device.
+Verify if the node address is correct. - If you have a block with systematic errors, verify the tags and addresses connected with the block.
+Use the Trace Window with Device information to collect information about the communication errors. - · For some protocols, such as OPC, the discarded items will show the wrong addresses in the configuration.

-When running the Enterprise version in test mode, the system only reads from the field devices, even if you have a configuration to write to field.
+When running the Enterprise version in test mode, the system only reads from the field devices, even if there is a configuration to write to a field.

-You can run the application with online configuration enabled, so you don't need to start and stop the application when modifying the configuration.
-You can modify PLC addresses, access types, and most of the application and see the real-time the results on your running application.
-You can use the Startup window or the PropertyWatch "Module Status" tab to start and stop only one module, like Devices, instead of restarting the whole runtime system.
+The online configuration can be enabled when the application is running.
+This means you do not need to start and stop the application when modifying the configuration.
+You can modify PLC addresses, access types, and most of the application.
+You can see the real-time results on your running application.
+You can use the Startup window or the PropertyWatch "Module Status" tab to start and stop one module, like Devices, instead of restarting the whole runtime system.